-Plan members are required by charter ordinance of the City of Milwaukee to contribute, or have contributed on their behalf, 5.5% of their salary or wages to the System.
+Plan members are required by charter ordinance of the City of Milwaukee to contribute, or have contributed on their behalf, 5.5% of their salary or wages to the contribute, or have contributed on their behalf, 5.5% of their salary or wages to the System.
 The District is required to contribute the remaining amounts necessary to fund the System.
 In 1970, the District began contributing the 5.5% on behalf of the employees.
 However, as a result of Wisconsin Act 10, the management/non-represented employees were required to begin making the 5.5% employee contribution in 2011.
 Effective, October, 2011, the management/non-represented employees began to make the 5.5% employee contribution.
 The represented employees were not required to begin the contribution at that time since they were covered by a labor agreement that expired on April 30, 2012.
 Beginning the first pay period in May, 2012, the represented employees began making the 5.5% employee contribution.

-During the reporting period, the System recognized \$1,517,102 in contributions from the District.
+As of December 31, 2016 and 2015, the System recognized \$1,532,962 and \$1,517,102 in contributions from the District. contributions from the District.